machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

     *   `getCurrentPrice(uint256 _auctionId)`: Calculates the current price of the collateral in an auction, using a linear decay model.
     *   `isVaultLiquidatable(address _vaultAddress)`: Checks if a `Vault` is below the minimum CR and is eligible for liquidation.
 *   **Interactions:** Interacts with `Vault.sol` to transfer collateral and reduce debt, `OracleManager.sol` to get prices, and `SCC_Parameters.sol` to get auction parameters.
+For more detailed information, refer to the [Liquidation Mechanism v2 document](../../contracts/docs/LIQUIDATION_MECHANISM_V2.md).

 ## 2.8. `SCC_Governor.sol`